demidko/demidko/README.md

 _Microservice template.
 You can easily turn it into a web application and also use Java if needed._

 [![](https://img.shields.io/badge/utility%20(Kotlin,%20Gradle,%20GraalVM)-darkgreen?style=for-the-badge&logo=gradle)](https://github.com/demidko/utility/generate)
 _Native command-line tool template.
-You can use Kotlin/Java and also easily include a GUI (Tornado, JavaFX, Swing)._
+You can use Kotlin/Java and also include GUI (Tornado, JavaFX, Swing)._

 [![](https://img.shields.io/badge/library%20(Kotlin,%20Gradle,%20Maven)-EA7100?style=for-the-badge&logo=java)](https://github.com/demidko/library/generate)
 _This is a Kotlin/Java library template that is easy to publish to the JitPack repository._